ChinaGodMan/UserScripts/script-finder-plus/README_en.md

 > -   [**Github Copy original file URL with download files**](https://greasyfork.org/scripts/505501): Add button at the end of each file line，to copy the original file URL and download files
 > -   [**🤠 Github enhanced assistant warehouse display size**](https://greasyfork.org/scripts/502291): 🤠 Warehouse display size: On GitHub’s code search, warehouse search, issue page, user warehouse list and repository page, the size of the warehouse will be displayed next to the warehouse name, allowing users to quickly understand the scale of the warehouse and optimize their selection.
 Inactive development warning: If a repository has not been updated in the past six months, the system will add a prompt at the top of the repository to remind users that the repository is inactive and display the time of the last update.
 This helps users determine the activity and maintenance status of the warehouse.
 Quick jump within the warehouse: When browsing the warehouse, the user can easily view the list of all warehouses of the user, providing an entrance to quickly jump to different warehouses.
 Users can quickly find and access other projects of interest, improving work efficiency.
 Usage scenarios: Developers: By displaying the warehouse size and active warnings, you can quickly filter out suitable libraries for development and avoid using projects that are no longer maintained.
 Project Manager: Through the quick jump function, it is easy to manage and coordinate multiple projects and improve work efficiency.
 Learners: When learning new technologies, they can more easily find relevant open source projects and quickly check the activity and scale of the projects. 🤠
 > -   [**GitHub Sort by date**](https://greasyfork.org/scripts/505218): Change file sorting to descending by date，Conveniently view the latest updated files。
+> -   [**GitHub Gist code snippet copy and downloader**](https://greasyfork.org/scripts/529534): Add a copy button to the Gist file to make the code easily copied. | Add a download button to the Gist file to easily download the code.

 <!--AUTO_GitHub相关脚本_PLEASE_DONT_DELETE_IT-END-->